 Greetings From the Department Chair

-Welcome to the Cooper University Hospital Neurology Program.
+Welcome to the Neurology Residency Program at Cooper University Hospital.
 We are delighted that you are interested in learning more about our hospital and its superb training opportunities.
 Cooper has a long history of excellence in education.
 Our residency graduates have been exceptionally well trained and are ready to take on any clinical or educational challenge.

-Our neurology faculty are regional experts in diverse subspecialty areas, including cerebrovascular disease, endovascular / interventional neurology, epilepsy, multiple sclerosis, neuromuscular and movement disorders.
-We have a wonderful mix of seasoned experts and recently expanded our services with additional clinicians with a passion for teaching, (including two of our own graduates) that provide broad clinical and educational experiences while enhancing delivery of care.
+Our neurology faculty are regional experts in diverse subspecialty areas, including cerebrovascular disease, endovascular / interventional neurology, epilepsy, multiple sclerosis, neuromuscular, and movement disorders.
+We have a wonderful mix of seasoned experts and recently expanded our services with additional clinicians with a passion for teaching, including two of our own graduates, who provide broad clinical and educational experiences while enhancing delivery of care.
 We are committed to your development as a person, a physician, and as a leader in the medical community.
 Our program’s size and structure make it an ideal choice for learning the “art and science” of neurology.
 Our residents cover only one hospital under the supervision of committed faculty, which provides opportunity for much more individualized instruction than possible at other programs.

 The program benefits further from our collaboration with Cooper Medical School of Rowan University, providing resident trainees the opportunity to share their knowledge with enthusiastic medical students.
 This collaboration encourages an environment conducive to team-focused patient care, safety, research and education.
 Our residents also benefit from neuroanatomy labs, pathology reviews, and SIM labs experiences also possible through our affiliation with CMSRU.